KaiserWerk/Tiny-Build-Server/README.md

 It can be used in conjunction with *BitBucket*, *GitHub*, *GitLab* and *Gitea* and it runs on whatever platform you compile it for, be it *Windows*, *Linux* or *macOS*, even on a RaspberryPi.
-Built artifacts can be deployed via SFTP (FTP via SSH).
+Built artifacts can be deployed via SFTP (FTP via SSH) and via mail.
 Releases will deliver standalone binaries for the popular operating systems.
 If you need a build for another OS/ARCH, refer to section __Custom Build__ below.